 Teams that departed were, Northland Bulls & Sioux City Stampede.

-2021 returns all four teams that were set to compete in 2020 & adds more.
+2021 returns all four teams that were set to compete in 2020 & adds two more.
 Tri City Northstars are rebranding to MinnDak Titans